 I’m Applying for the Amazon Brand Registry, What Are My Options?

 To be eligible for Amazon Brand Registry, you must have an active U.S. registered trademark on the Principal Register.
 The trademark for your brand must be in the form of a text-based mark (word mark) or an image-based mark with words, letters, or numbers (stylize logo mark).
 Your mark must be sufficiently distinctive to qualify for registration on the Principal Register.
 At this time, a registration on the Supplemental Register does not qualify your mark for the Amazon Brand Registry.

 What Are the Benefits and Differences in the Supplemental Register?

-Marks registered on the Supplemental Register are entitled to use the registered trademark symbol ® to denote federal registration.
-Marks registered on the Supplemental Register also show up on federal trademark searches so subsequent applicants for similar marks that may cause confusion, mistake or deception with the registered mark would not be allowed registration on the Principal or Supplemental Registers.
-Finally, marks registered on the Supplemental Trademark Register may subsequently qualify for registration on the Principal Register after five (5) years or after the mark has acquired distinctiveness through continued use or marketing, whichever comes first.
+Marks registered on the Supplemental Register are entitled to use the registered trademark symbol ® to show federal registration.
+Marks registered on the Supplemental Register also show up on federal trademark searches.
+Subsequent applicants for similar marks that may cause confusion, mistake or deception with your registered mark would not be allowed registration on the Principal or Supplemental Registers.
+Finally, marks registered on the Supplemental Trademark Register may later qualify for registration on the Principal Register after five (5) years or after the mark has acquired distinctiveness through continued use or marketing, whichever comes first.